© 2023 ELECTRIFICATION COALITION

 Businesses will receive a 6% tax credit for the cost of the EV charging infrastructure, with a maximum amount of $100,000 per unit of property (i.e., per charging station).
 If the EV charging infrastructure installed by the business meets certain prevailing wage and apprenticeship requirements, the eligible tax credit increases to 30%.
 The business must be in an eligible location: a low-income community or a non-urban area.
 The IRS is working to provide further clarity on these eligible locations.
 Businesses may also elect to transfer the amount of the credit to an applicable entity (i.e., possibly the EV charging station provider) and receive the credit instead as a point-of-sale incentive.

-Tax-exempt entities are also eligible for the tax credit via a direct pay option.
-Additional guidance from the IRS on how cities, states, and other tax-exempt entities can take advantage of the credit is forthcoming.
+Tax-exempt entities are also eligible for the tax credit via elective pay.
+Additional guidance from the IRS on how cities, states, and other tax-exempt entities can take advantage of the credit can be found here.

 Distributed by the Federal Highway Administration to each state